mihirchronicles/mihirchronicles.github.io/content/notes/on-writing.md

 ## Practice

-By “writing more,” I mean always writing mindfully—developing good mental hygiene by never being sloppy or lazy, whether you’re tossing off an email, putting together an office memo, or writing a note inside a birthday card.
+By “writing more,” I mean always writing mindfully-developing good mental hygiene by never being sloppy or lazy, whether you’re tossing off an email, putting together an office memo, or writing a note inside a birthday card.
 If you want to become a better writer, there’s no such thing as being off-duty.
 Treat every opportunity to write anything as a chance to improve.
 Challenge yourself to avoid lazy language and phrases that feel effortless.
 Every blank screen or empty piece of paper, no matter what its purpose, offers a new possibility to try being fresh and original.

 By “reading more,” I mean reading as closely and deeply as you can.
-It doesn’t matter what you read, so long as it is good—and your definition of good doesn’t have to match mine.
+It doesn’t matter what you read, so long as it is good-and your definition of good doesn’t have to match mine.
 It only has to match yours.
 When you find writers you love, read everything they’ve written.
 Only by reading and rereading your favorite writers can you internalize what makes them great.

-> I lived in books more than I lived anywhere else. — Neil Gaiman
+> I lived in books more than I lived anywhere else. - Neil Gaiman

 Your goal is not to parrot their style, but to learn from their craft.
 Every great writer is great in a different way, and you can learn from all of them.
 I’ve read dozens of my favorite books (and articles) dozens of times apiece; I’ve read hundreds of books and articles several times each.
 You don’t have to be as obsessed as I am, but if you want to become a much better writer you will have to become a much more diligent reader.